onyekaa/db/README.md

 # Country Info App

+A React app that returns table with all the countries in the world, their flag, currencies and languages.
-This project was created with Ag-Grids and bootstrapped with [Create React App](https://github.com/facebook/create-react-app) by Onyeka Aghanenu.
+Created with Ag-Grids and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Setup